-- - If the Scan Tool's batteries are low, a warning message displays.
+- With the Scan Tool NOT connected to a vehicle. press and release the POWER/LINK ◆▶ button to turn the Scan Tool on. - If the Scan Tool's batteries are low, a warning message displays.
 Replace the batteries before continuing. - If the diagnostic data stored in the Scan Tool's memory was retrieved from an OBD1 vehicle, the Scan Tool displays the first code retrieved.
-Proceed to step 4. - If the diagnostic data stored in the Scan Tool's memory was retrieved from an OBD2 vehicle, the Memory Enhanced Menu displays. - - The Scan Tool displays the "priority" DTC.
+Proceed to step 4. - If the diagnostic data stored in the Scan Tool's memory was retrieved from an OBD2 vehicle, the Memory Enhanced Menu displays. - Use the UP